tenacityteam/tenacity/BUILDING.md

 Building with MinGW isn't supported either.
 However, this might be of interest in the future as an alternative to building with Visual Studio and MSVC.
 Feel free to work on this.

-### MacOS
+### macOS

-**WARNING**: these instructions are taken from Audacity's BUILDING.md.
-They have not been modified except for branding changes.
-If there's anything incorrect here, please create an issue.
+**WARNING**: these instructions might not work or might be incorrect.

 You should be able to build Saucedacity using XCode 12.
-However, it is likely possible to build it with XCode 7.
+Apple Silicon is not supported as of now, but might be buildable

 ### Linux

-We use GCC 9, but any C++14 compliant compiler should work.
+We use GCC 9, but any C++17 compliant compiler should work.

 On Debian or Ubuntu, you can install everything required using the following commands: